bit-lsj/HPHS/README.md

   <img src="figure/fig1.png" width = "400" height = "360"/>
 </p>

+### Related Paper
-## Related Paper: HPHS: Hierarchical Planning based on Hybrid Frontier Sampling for Unknown Environments Exploration (Accepted by IEEE IROS 2024)
+HPHS: Hierarchical Planning based on Hybrid Frontier Sampling for Unknown Environments Exploration (Accepted by IEEE IROS 2024)

+### Authors
-## Authors: Shijun Long, Ying Li, Chenming Wu, Bin Xu, and Wei Fan
+Shijun Long, Ying Li, Chenming Wu, Bin Xu, and Wei Fan

+### Cite
+Please cite our paper if you used this project in your scientific research:

 ## Experience

 The method has been tested in both simulation and real-world environments, which can be seen in the [Experiment Video](https://youtu.be/MndZBmBNYSc).

-## Cite

-Please cite our paper if you used this project in your scientific research:

 ## How to use